sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ## 🎯 Executive Summary

 The investigation revealed a multi-stage intrusion spanning two weeks.
-The threat actor re-entered the environment via pre-staged **AnyDesk** remote access (password: `intrud3r!`) installed during the prior "The Broker" compromise.
-Using the account `david.mitchell` on **AS-PC2**, the attacker deployed a new C2 implant (`wsync.exe`), disabled Windows Defender via script and registry tampering, dumped LSASS credentials, scanned the internal network, moved laterally to **AS-SRV**, exfiltrated compressed data archives, and finally deployed **Akira ransomware** (`updater.exe`).
+The threat actor re-entered the environment via pre-staged **AnyDesk** remote access installed during the prior "The Broker" compromise.
+Using a compromised account on **AS-PC2**, the attacker deployed a new C2 implant, disabled Windows Defender via script and registry tampering, dumped LSASS credentials, scanned the internal network, moved laterally to **AS-SRV**, exfiltrated compressed data archives, and finally deployed **Akira ransomware**.
 After encryption, the ransomware binary was deleted via a cleanup script to hinder forensic recovery.

 ---